How Christians Should Steward Time and Money

 "Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver."
 (2 Corinthians 9:7 ESV)

 We should look for opportunities to give in response to real needs.
-Take, for example, the early church in Acts 2.
+The early church in Acts provides a clear picture.

-The Bible gives us a model of regular, planned giving.
+The Bible also gives us a model of regular, planned giving.

 "Now concerning the collection for the saints: as I directed the churches of Galatia, so you also are to do.
 On the first day of every week, each of you is to put something aside and store it up, as he may prosper, so that there will be no collecting when I come."
 (1 Corinthians 16:1–2 ESV)